airthreesixty/website-air360/content/en/guides/cro-for-beginners.md

 - **Holistic Performance Evaluation:** The global conversion rate offers an all-encompassing view of your website's performance, while process-specific rates enable an in-depth analysis of specific areas.
 This multifaceted approach ensures a well-rounded Conversion Rate Optimization (CRO) strategy.

 By competently employing both global and process-specific conversion rates, eCommerce teams can comprehensively optimize their websites, thereby augmenting their odds of success in the fiercely competitive eCommerce landscape of 2023.

-This article bridges the gap between our previous discourse on conversions and the intricacies of conversion rates in eCommerce, delivering a more comprehensive understanding of these pivotal metrics.

 ## 3 What is conversion rate optimization
 ![](/en/guides/cro-for-beginners/whatIsCRO.png)